An award-winning bestselling author of nonfiction published with six international publishers.

 Matthew is currently a music and theatre professor at William Peace University in Raleigh, NC.
 He has also worked with North Carolina State University, Campbellsville University, the University of Kentucky, Lindsey Wilson College, Bellarmine College, and Centre College.
 He has co-designed degrees currently being offered at universities in multiple states, created curriculum for international studies, presented research at several international academic conferences (including one at Harvard University), and published multiple scholarly books, chapters, and journal articles (see Professor page).
 He holds a Bachelor of Arts in Composition & Theory degree and a Master of Arts in Music degree from Campbellsville University and a Master of Fine Arts in Composition degree from Vermont College of Fine Arts.
 During his studies, Matthew was awarded competitive scholarships and student awards.

-In the theatre world, Matthew has worked in over 50 productions in various roles including music director, composer, and playwright.
-He has worked with dozens of professional and regional theatre companies.
+In the theatre world, Matthew has worked in over 60 productions in various roles including music director, composer, producer, and playwright.
 His professional collaborations include Tony Award winners and several Broadway performers.
 As a frequently invited guest artist and instructor, Matthew has worked with students and performers who have performed in numerous Broadway productions and national tours such as Hamilton, Dear Evan Hansen, Mean Girls, Parade, Beauty and the Beast, The Lion King, Parade, Girl From the North Country, Matilda, Annie, Les Misérables, Nice Work If You Can Get It, Harvey, Sunset Boulevard, Hairspray, Swing!, Rent, Spamalot, The Color Purple, Ain't Too Proud, Joseph and the Amazing Technicolor Dreamcoat, and New York, New York.

 Matthew is extremely grateful and humbled to have traveled the world as an educator, scholar, and artist.
 He has traveled internationally leading study abroad students, presenting research at academic conferences, and performing.
 His recent journeys included Canada, The Bahamas, England, Ireland, France, Spain, Monaco, Italy, Austria, Slovakia, Turkey, Hungary, Czech Republic, Belgium, and The Netherlands.
-He has also been an invited lecturer and speaker for programs in Germany, Ecuador, and Brazil.
-His upcoming work travels include Scotland and Wales.
+He has also been an invited lecturer, speaker, and performer for programs in Germany, Ecuador, Brazil, China, and Japan.